iterative/dvc.org/static/docs/commands-reference/status.md

 current workspace (`--all-branches` and `--all-tags` in the `cloud` mode compare multiple workspaces - across all branches or tags).
 The comparison can be limited to specific DVC-files by listing them as `targets`.
-Changes are reported only against the named `targets`.
+Changes are reported only against the given `targets`.
 When combined with the `--with-deps` option, a search is made for changes in other stages that affect the target.

 In the `local` mode, changes are detected through the checksum of every file